ministryofjustice/hmpps-digital-prison-reporting-mi-ui/README.md

 - hmpps-auth - for authentication
 - redis - session store and token caching

+#### Managing dependencies

+This app uses [hmpps-npm-script-allowlist](https://github.com/ministryofjustice/hmpps-typescript-lib/tree/main/packages/npm-script-allowlist) to restrict pre/post install scripts to help mitigate attacks using this vector.
+Any `npm ci` that you would normally execute or put in scripts, should be replaced by `npm run setup` which ensures the allowlist checks are run.
+This library forbids post/preinstall scripts to run as part of `npm i`, so if the library you are installing depends on them, you should check first whether it's a trustworthy library and whether there's an alternative, but if not, you will need to run `npm run setup` afterward and go through the warnings that pop up for it and check any scripts it needs.

+Whenever a library bump is required for one of the scripts in the [allowlist](./.allowed-scripts.mjs), you should:
+1) Run `npm run setup` - it will prod you that you need to update the allowlist to allow the new version
+2) Check - has the script changed (e.g. `postinstall: "node install.js"`?
+Look at changes in the package.json between the previous version in the allowlist and the one you've updated to
+3) If it did, check the updated package.json script and any scripts it triggers
+4) If it did not, check the script file it references.
+For example, ESBuild has a `postinstall` script of `node install.js` - so we should if that changed.

+How to check a post/preinstall script?

+Often it will be in the root of the github repo or in a `scripts` folder, but sometimes it is not.
+For example, again taking ESBuild, if we [search for install.js](https://github.com/search?q=repo%3Aevanw%2Fesbuild%20install.js&type=code) we can see it comes from (at the time of writing) `lib/npm/node-install.js`, so we should check this script, and if we're checking after an upgrade, we should check this script didn't change between previous version in our allowlist and current.
+If it didn't change, we don't have to worry at all.
+If it did, we should do our due diligence and check we're ok with what it is doing.

+If you're not sure, please ask a TA or seek help in the #typescript channel on Slack.

 ### Running the app for development

 To start the main services excluding the example typescript template app: